Aeromarine Merlin

 The Aeromarine Merlin is an American homebuilt aircraft that was designed by Czech Aircraft Works and is produced by Aeromarine LSA of South Lakeland Airport, Florida, introduced at the Sport Aviation Expo in 2016.
 The aircraft is supplied as a kit, for amateur construction.

 Design and development

 The aircraft features a cantilever high-wing, a single-seat enclosed cabin, fixed tricycle landing gear and a single engine in tractor configuration.

 The aircraft is made from aluminum sheet, with the engine cowling made from composite material.
 The design employs access doors that hinge vertically and a conventional low tail.
 Its 25.6 ft span wing mounts flaps.
 The cabin width is 27.5 in.
 The standard engine used is the 64 hp Rotax 582 twin-cylinder two-stroke powerplant.

 The manufacturer estimates the construction time from the supplied kit as two weeks at the factory completion center.

 While initially offered as an amateur-built kit, future development plans include an electric powered version and a light-sport aircraft version that will be sold ready-to-fly.

+Development

+The Merlin originated from a Czech-designed single-seat aircraft platform later adapted for the American experimental and sport aviation market through Aeromarine-LSA.

+Aeromarine-LSA positioned the aircraft as an affordable alternative to increasingly expensive light sport aircraft, offering rapid-build kit construction supported through factory-assisted builder programs.